acoupi/acoupi/docs/explanation/system.md

 To address this, Celery allows the creation of multiple queues, enabling specific workers to fetch tasks from designated queues.
 This approach grants flexibility by permitting sequential task processing within a particular queue (concurrency of 1), while other workers handle tasks concurrently in other queues.
 The [AcoupiWorker][acoupi.programs.AcoupiWorker] class allows for configuring multiple workers and organizing them into an [WorkerConfig][acoupi.programs.WorkerConfig] object.
-This configuration is then utilized when creating the [AcoupiProgram][acoupi.programs.AcoupiProgram].
+This configuration is then utilised when creating the [AcoupiProgram][acoupi.programs.AcoupiProgram].

 !!!
 Example